SamuelJansen/Application/README.md

 <p align="center"><img alt="Chess domain class" src="https://i.pinimg.com/originals/0f/ff/c4/0fffc4816db499719e0eee6005e576e5.png" /></p>

 By setting floor to true, you automatically gain a "background image".
-All you have to do is put this "background image"
+All you have to do is put this "background image" in the correct directory with the correc name (see bellow)

-This "background image" must be a png and be named the following way: "YourApiName.floor.png"
+This "background image" must be a png and be named like this: "YourApiName.floor.png"

 In this example, it's "Chess.floor.png"

+the directory follows:

 ```
 the_whole_path_up_to_chess_project\Chess\api\src\resource\image\application floor\Chess.floor.png